On a secure cluster, you must be an

 By default, the Transactions page shows transactions from all applications and databases running on the cluster.

 For the Transaction Fingerprints view, the search and filter are applied after results are returned based on the Search Criteria.

 To search using the search field:

-Search Transactions.
-New in v22.1.4: To search for exact terms in order, wrap the search string in quotes.
+- Enter a string in the search box at the top of the tab.
+To search for exact terms in order, wrap the search string in quotes.